hwlabnitc/Introduction-to-Verilog/README.md

 # Introduction-to-Verilog

-### Implement the following logic function using VerilogHDL with each of the three modeling techniques (Gate- level modeling, Dataflow modeling, and Behavioral modeling).
+### Implement the following logic function using VerilogHDL with the appropriate modeling techniques (Gate- level modeling, Dataflow modeling, and Behavioral modeling).
 Subsequently, Simulate and verify all the given logic functions using ModelSim integrated with Quartus Prime Lite Edition Software.